davialves1/davialves1/README.md

 Hi, I’m Davi Alves.
-I'm a senior software engineer working at Volkswagen AG in Germany.
+I'm a software engineer working at Volkswagen AG in Germany.
 You can find more about me on [davi-alves.com](https://davi-alves.com)

 <!---